xalaida/laravel-tree/README.md

 #### Descendants

 The `descendants` relation is a custom relation that works only in "read" mode.
-It allows getting all descendants of the node.
+It allows getting all descendants of the node (without the current node).

 Using the attribute: